awsdocs/amazon-efs-user-guide/doc_source/API_CreateMountTarget.md

 Required: No

  ** [SubnetId](#API_CreateMountTarget_RequestSyntax) **   <a name="efs-CreateMountTarget-request-SubnetId"></a>
 The ID of the subnet to add the mount target in\.
+For file systems that use One Zone storage classes, use the subnet that is associated with the file system's Availability Zone\.
 Type: String
 Length Constraints: Minimum length of 15\.
 Maximum length of 47\.
 Pattern: `^subnet-[0-9a-f]{8,40}$`